Natural California oil seeps created asphalt pools — not tar — that trapped Ice Age animals.

 In 1916, the Hancock family — wealthy with the onset of the oil boom in southern California — donated the 23 acres of Hancock Park to Los Angeles County to preserve and exhibit the fossils exhumed from Rancho La Brea.

-At the Page Museum (and at the Natural History Museum of Los Angeles County) young people can learn about Los Angeles as it was during the last Ice Age, when mammoths roamed the Los Angeles Basin.
+At the Page Museum (Natural History Museum of Los Angeles County) and at the young people can learn about Los Angeles as it was during the last Ice Age, when mammoths roamed the Los Angeles Basin.

-For a brief history of the asphalt on America’s roads, see Asphalt Paves the Way.
+For a brief oil history of the asphalt on America’s roads, see Asphalt Paves the Way.

 Recommended Reading: Monsters Of Old Los Angeles – The Prehistoric Animals Of The La Brea Tar Pits (2008); Los Angeles, California, Images of America (2001); Black Gold in California: The Story of California Petroleum Industry (2016).
 Amazon purchases benefit the American Oil & Gas Historical Society.
 As an Amazon Associate, AOGHS earns a commission from qualifying purchases.

 The American Oil & Gas Historical Society (AOGHS) preserves U.S. petroleum history.
 Become an AOGHS annual supporting member today and help maintain this energy education website and expand historical research.
 For more information, contact firstname.lastname@example.org. © 2023 Bruce A. Wells.
 All rights reserved.

 Citation Information – Article Title: Discovering the La Brea “Tar Pits.”
 Authors: B.A.
 Wells and K.L.
 Wells.
 Website Name: American Oil & Gas Historical Society.
 URL: https://aoghs.org/energy-education-resources/discovering-oil-seeps.
 Last Updated: July 29, 2023.
 Original Published Date: April 29, 2014.